brendt/stitcher.io/src/content/blog/2022-07-01-php-version-stats-july-2022.md

 <em class="center small">[Evolution of version usage](/resources/img/blog/version-stats/2022-july-01.svg)</em>

 As expected during a year with a minor release instead of a major one: PHP 8.1 is growing, and PHP 8.0's usage is already declining.
 A good sign that developers are updating!
 Keep in mind that PHP 8.0 is still actively [supported for another four months](*https://www.php.net/supported-versions.php).
 So if you kept off on updating to PHP 8.1, now is a good time.

-Some less good news — although to be expected: more than 50% of developers are still on PHP 7.4 or lower.
+Less good news — although not unexpected: more than 50% of developers are still on PHP 7.4 or lower.
 That's not an insignificant number, considering that PHP 7.4 only receives security updates for 5 more months, and all older versions simply aren't supported anymore.

 I did hope to see PHP 8.X adoption to be climbing more rapidly, I've shared some of my thoughts about it [here](/blog/a-storm-in-a-glass-of-water), if you want some more reading.